michael-wall/saml-restore-tool/README.md

 - 'Certificate and Private Key' is always mandatory, but 'Encryption Certificate and Private Key' is optional.

 ## Known Limitations ##
+- The SAML Restore Tool is a custom OSGi module, so it is not compatible with Liferay SaaS.
 - The SAML Restore Tool is designed for the use case of Liferay DXP acting as a SAML Service Provider (SP).
 The SAML Restore Tool is not intended for use in an environment where Liferay DXP is acting as a SAML Identity Provider (IdP).
 - **ALL environments** (prod and non-prod) must already be using the Document Library Keystore Manager:
   - This can be checked in Control Panel > System Settings > Security > SSO > SAML KeyStoreManager Implementation Configuration > Keystore Manager Target.
 Ensure that Document Library Keystore Manager is in use.
 If not set then is is using the Filesystem Keystore Manager.